elubow/mesosphere-dcos-toolbox/scripts/README.md

 ## start_kafka_with_ad_kerberos.sh
 Launches a Kerberos KDC server, dedicated ZK without Kerberos and Confluent kafka that authenticates against a Microsoft Active Directory server.

+## start_zk_kafka_with_ad_kerberos.sh
+Launches a dedicated Zookkeeper that authenticates against a Microsoft Active Directory Kerberos.
+Then launches Confluent kafka that authenticates against a Microsoft Active Directory Kerberos.

 ## template.sh
 Template script to use as a starter for new scripts.